mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 ## 1. Overview

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery, circuit breakers, intelligent routing, micro-proxy, control bus, one-time tokens, global locks, leadership election, distributed sessions, cluster state).

 It helps manage the complexity involved in building the distributed system.

 ## 2. Microservices

-Reactive programming is about building asynchronous, non-blocking, and event-driven applications that can easily scale.

-Each event is published to subscribers while ensuring that the subscribers are never overwhelmed.

-`Mono` and `Flux` are implementations of the `Publisher` interface.
-A `Flux` will observe 0 to N items and eventually terminate successfully or not.
-A `Mono` will observe 0 or 1 item, with `Mono<Void>` hinting at most 0 items.

-To learn more about Reactive Programming, you can refer to this [article](http://http://sinhamohit.com/writing/reactor-core-tutorial).
+Microservices is a software development architectural style, that decomposes the application into a collection of loosely coupled services.

+It improves modularity, thus making the application easier to develop, test & deploy.

+It also makes the development process more efficient by parallelizing small teams to work on different services.

+There are also various difficulties regarding communication between services, managing configurations, etc in a microservice architecture.

+One should go through the [Twelve-Factor App Manifesto](https://12factor.net/) to solve many of the problems arising with a Microservice architecture.

 ## 3. Dependencies